Welcome to the Eisenhower Drive

 The Eisenhower Drive Extension Project is located in York and Adams Counties.
 Eisenhower Drive, SR 94 (Carlisle Street), and SR 116 (Hanover Road, West Elm Street, 3rd Street) are main traffic corridors through McSherrystown, Hanover, Conewago Township, and Penn Township.
 These roadways are heavily congested, do not move traffic as efficiently as needed, and experience higher-than-average crash frequency when compared to similar roadways within the Commonwealth.

 This project involves extending Eisenhower Drive through Conewago Township, from where it currently ends at High Street to Hanover Road (SR 116) west of McSherrystown.
-The design team is considering new alignment alternatives, partial new alignment alternatives, as well as options to improve the existing roadway network.

 In 1997, the Hanover Area Transportation Planning Study was presented to PennDOT.
 This study included several key projects, including a proposal to extend Eisenhower Drive which could help address the growing transportation needs in the area.